 It’s finally here... spring break!
 Full disclosure, I’ve been waiting for this since the day after New Year’s.
-Not a huge winter girl.
+I'm not a huge winter girl.
 Give me Christmas and then give me summer.
 In an ideal world, I guess.
-Btw, this is verb intern Angie (hi y'all).
+Btw, this is Verb intern, Angie (hi, y'all).

 Personally, I’m jetting off to London for spring break.
 As excited as I am, I do have major FOMO seeing my friends touch ground on tropical islands.
 Regardless of where you’re going, or even if you’re committing yourself to your bed and some Netflix for the next week, it doesn’t hurt to have some healthy travel tips under your belt.

-A seven hour flight is a l o n g time.
+A 7 hour flight is a l-o-n-g time.
 Trust me.
 I’ve done it before.
-While there are plenty of tricks to feeling your best in-flight, there’s prep that goes into it even before you get to the airport.
+While there are plenty of tricks to feeling your best while in-flight, there’s prep that goes into it even before you get to the airport.
 Flying is well-known for its dehydrating conditions.
 Think about it; you’re trapped in a closed space with stale air circulating for hours on end.
 24 hours before your flight, be extra conscious of your water intake.
 Drink plenty of water in preparation for the next day.
 Drink more than you think you need.
 This mindset will help you keep sipping all day.

 Okay, so now you’re on the plane.
 Trapped forever.
 Well... not true, but it sure feels that way.
 Another pro-tip?
 Bring an empty water bottle so the flight attendant can fill it up for you.
-As long as it’s empty it passes through security.
+As long as it’s empty, it passes through security.
 I have a massive Swell bottle that I always take with me.
 This is how I ensure that I always have an adequate amount of water on hand at all times.
-Otherwise, you get stuck with a dixie-cup’s worth of water every hour or so.
-Recipe for dry skin, mouth, hair... you get it.
+Otherwise, you get stuck with a dixie-cup’s worth of water every hour or so, which is aecipe for dry skin, mouth, hair... you get it.

 Speaking of dry skin, you’re going to want to hydrate that too.
 How?
-Not only is travel size everything ten times cuter, it’s also majorly convenient.
-Make sure to pack travel size moisturizer and apply thick layers to your face every few hours.
-Again, the “more than you need” mindset may be helpful.
+Not only is travel size everything ten times cuter, but it’s also majorly convenient.
+Make sure to pack travel size moisturizer and apply some semi-thick layers to your face every few hours.
+Again, the “more than you need” mindset may be helpful here.

 The main focus in terms of food, however, is on beating radiation.
 Yup, not a typo.
 The higher your altitude, the more radiation you’re exposed to.
 Luckily, snacks that counter radiation are also hydrating and anti-oxidant filled.
 Health foodie win.
 Always trying to beat that dry, germ-infested air.
-Stash an apple or orange in your bag for a hydrating blast of hydration and Vitamin-C. Which brings us to the next tip…
+Stash an apple or orange in your bag for a hydrating blast of hydration and vitamin C. Which brings us to my next tip…

-Imagine being trapped in box with an overwhelming amount of strangers, breathing stale and recycled air for hours on end, sharing lots of germs… Now open your eyes.
+Imagine being trapped in a box with an overwhelming amount of strangers, breathing stale and recycled air for hours on end, sharing lots of germs… Now open your eyes.
 You’re in-flight.
 Flying is your immune system’s worst nightmare.
-I always pack a Vitamin-C supplement with me that I start taking a few days before I leave and definitely continue to pop in the air.
+I always pack a vitamin C supplement with me, which I start taking a few days before I leave and definitely continue to pop when in the air.
 What’s worse than touching down in paradise and feeling like a solid 1/10?
 Not much.